 This is an excellent site for bird watching and wildlife viewing, so bring your binoculars and camera.
-In addition to the many bird species that inhabit the area, you may see beaver, otters, turtles and snakes.
+In addition to the many bird species that inhabit the area, you may see beavers, otters, turtles and snakes.
 You'll be up on the boardwalk, while they'll be down below.

 Check the local weather forecast and dress accordingly.
 Hat and drinking water are recommended.
-During warm weather light color and light-weight clothing is suggested.
+During warm weather, light color and light-weight clothing is suggested.
 Repellent, binoculars and birdwatching field guide(s) are also worth bringing.
 This is an excellent site for bird watching.
 Dogs are allowed on leash.

 - Travel east on Route 57 to the town of Rossville in Fayette County.